 Chine – A small tribe or band associated with two others called Amacano and Caparaz in a village established on the coast of the Apalachee country called San Luis.
 Other evidence suggests that Chine may be the name of a Chatot chief.
 Later they may have moved into the Apalachee country, for in a mission list dated 1680, there appears a mission called San Pedro de los Chines.
 This tribe and the Amacano and Caparaz were said to have numbered 300 individuals in 1674.

-Chippewa – Also known as the Ojibway, Ojibwe, and Anishinaabe, the Chippewa tribe are one of the largest and most powerful nations, having nearly 150 different bands throughout their original homeland in the northern United States — primarily Minnesota, Wisconsin and Michigan; and southern Canada — especially Ontario, Manitoba and Saskatchewan.
-In the woodlands, Ojibway people lived in villages of small round buildings called waginogan, or wigwams.
-On the Great Plains, the Ojibwe people lived in teepees so that could easily pick-up and move following the buffalo.
-See more HERE.
+Chippewa – Also known as the Ojibway, Ojibwe, and Anishinaabe, the Chippewa tribe are one of the largest and most powerful nations, having nearly 150 different bands throughout their original homeland in the northern United States — primarily Minnesota, Wisconsin and Michigan; and southern Canada — especially Ontario, Manitoba, and Saskatchewan.
+See Full Article HERE.

 Chiricahua – The Chiricahua “great mountain” Apache were called such for their former mountain home in Southeast Arizona.
 They, however, called themselves Aiaha.
 The most warlike of the Arizona Indians, their raids extended into New Mexico, southern Arizona, and northern Sonora, Mexico.
 Some of their most noted leaders included Cochise, Victorio, Loco, Chato, Naiche, Bonito, Mangas Coloradas, and Geronimo.
 MORE …